brokedarius/Auto-Up/README.md

 -Chrome 96 (Portable version highly recommended)

+(Script should work just as well with a portable chromium of the same version, newer version of the browsers should work as well but they were not tested.)

 You can either use a portable version, a separate profile or the one you already got if that's the case, just point the script to your local profile and make sure in any case you are logged in to the site.

 -Powershell 5 (If you have windows, it should be installed just make sure you have execution policy set to unrestricted or else you won't be able to run any .ps1 scripts in your machine.)